yannbellot/timer-framer/README.md

 # Timer component for Framer

+**Display content over a defined period of time.**

-**Timer allows you to manage the display of content in Framer according to time data: a date and time for the start and end of the display.**
+Timer allows you to manage the display of content in Framer according to time data: a date and time for the start and end of the display.

 ## Feature list